 White wine plays a minor role in Tuscany, with grapes such as the native Vermentino, along with Chardonnay and Sauvignon Blanc.
 Moscadello (Moscato Bianco) is used to make a sweet wine in still and sparkling styles.

 8 Of Our Favourite Tuscan Wines

-The first Super Tuscan wine, made predominantly with Cabernet Sauvignon, which paved the way for an explosion of modern-style blended wines after exploding onto the scene in 1968.
+The first Super Tuscan wine, made predominantly with Cabernet Sauvignon, paved the way for an explosion of modern-style blended wines after exploding onto the scene in 1968.